morete/kubevirt-basics-training/content/en/docs/storage/72_storageprofiles.md

 ---
-title: "7.2 Using StorageProfiles"
+title: "Using StorageProfiles"
-weight: 720
+weight: 62
-labfoldernumber: "07"
+labfoldernumber: "06"
-sectionnumber: 7.2
 description: >
   Setting defaults for storage provisioning using StorageProfiles
 ---